Best Waffle Maker

-If you are looking to make waffles a staple in your home, there's a good chance your waffle maker is going to become a permanent presence on the counter.
+If you're looking to make waffles a staple in your home, there's a good chance your waffle maker will become a permanent presence on the counter.
 If that's the case, you may appreciate the all stainless steel, rugged look of the All-Clad Stainless Steel Classic.
-This heavy-duty, built-to-last machine can churn out delicious waffles in seven different shades from fluffy to crispy.
+This heavy-duty machine is built to last and can churn out delicious waffles in seven different shades, from fluffy to crispy.
 It also has all of the pre-heating and fully-cooked indicators that one would expect from a top-notch appliance.

 The biggest downside of the All-Clad is its relatively high price.
 Even if you are willing to spend extra on a more reliable and well-built machine, the All-Clad still has some weak points compared to the similarly priced Breville No-Mess.
 First off, the Breville's design essentially eliminates overflowing batter spills, whereas the All-Clad simply minimizes them.
 Some surfaces of the All-Clad can also get quite hot to the touch, something we didn't experience with the Breville.
 Still, if the All-Clad is perfect with your kitchen decor, we don't think this machine is going to disappoint.

 Read review: All-Clad Stainless Steel Classic

 Most larger capacity waffle makers utilize a wide bed that can make for uneven batter distribution.
 The Cuisinart Double Belgian avoids that by stacking two round, flippable irons on top of one another, allowing you to make two delicious Belgian-style waffles at the same time.
 Plus, helpful lights and beeps let you know when the irons are ready to go and when the waffles are done.